-The delinquency rate for fiscal year 2011 was 2.1 percent, which was similar to the rate experienced in fiscal years 2009 and 2010 of 3.0 and 1.4 percent, respectively.
+The delinquency rate for fiscal year 2012 was 9.3 percent.
 In general the District has observed a slight increase in delinquency rates following the onset of the recent economic recession.
 However, to date, these rates have remained relatively low and have not had an adverse impact to the District's finances.
 The District pursues and collects delinquent special assessments by mailing reminder letters after each installment due date and the County notifies lenders of delinquent property taxes.
 The District has not filed any foreclosure actions to date.